nichpass/Bucknell-Senior-Design-2021/README.md

 (_Note: This section will be updated with updated images and a table comparing results to the original paper for the final release._)

 ---

+### Other folders within the file

+1. `src/training_testing` - this folder contains the files used for generating new models and examining the results
+2. `src/util` - contains many python functions and constants used in the other notebooks throughout the project
+3. `src/dev_testing_notebooks` - old notebooks that are either outdated or were used solely for experimentation
+4. `src/saved_models` - the model files used to load in our trained models

 ### Acknowledgements
 The original dataset for our project can be found [here](https://www.kaggle.com/nih-chest-xrays/data).